amitakki/Movie-Recommender-System/README.md

 ## Dataset

-The project utilizes the [MovieLens dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) as the dataset for training and evaluation.
+The project utilizes the [TMDB Movie dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) as the dataset for training and evaluation.
 The dataset contains full credits for both the cast and the crew, rather than just the first three actors.

 ## Requirements